LStepanek/r_packages_to_install/README.md

 # List of R packages

-The following R packages are recommended to be installed locally just before Mariánská statistical workshop arrival.
+The following R packages are recommended to be installed locally just before Mariánská statistical workshop arrival:

 {glmnet,
 bestglm,